MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - Operation and Maintenance: This stage involves using the asset for its intended purpose, monitoring its performance and condition, and performing regular repairs and upgrades to keep it functional.
 Operation and maintenance also involve tracking the asset's location, ownership, usage, and depreciation in the accounting system.

-- Disposal: This stage involves retiring or selling the asset when it is no longer needed or useful for the business.
+- Disposal: This stage involves retiring or selling the asset when it's no longer needed or useful for the business.
 Disposal also involves removing the asset from the accounting system, calculating its gain or loss on disposal, and complying with any environmental or legal requirements for disposing of the asset.

 Also, in the asset management process, there are asset lifecycle states that can be set and tracked by users.
 These are used to define whether an asset is active or inactive.